coreboot/deguard/README.md

 ## Adding new target

-As a board porter, you need to provide the delta between the default and vendor provided ME configuration.
+You will need to provide the delta between the default and vendor provided ME configuration.

 This goes in the `data/delta/<target>` directory for each target.